WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/README.md

 % what can be done to imporove

 ## Indexing
-After model training is over, the neural network can privide image embeding i.e. progection of the image onto the vector space 13 dimensions (categories).
-Once model aplied on the arbitrary image it returns an array of 13 float numbers, which indecates which category it is more likely to fit in.
-In order to optimise such process, one can use FAISSE index, which is optimised to search for closest match over the base of n-dimensonal vectors.
-Here, we create database conataining 10k image embedings of training dataset.
+After model training is over, the neural network can provide image embedding i.e. projection of the image onto the vector space 13 dimensions (categories).
+Once applied to the arbitrary image it returns an array of 13 float numbers, which indicates which category it is more likely to fit in.
+In order to optimise such a process, one can use the FAISSE index, which is the tool used to search for the closest match over the base of n-dimensional vectors.
+Here, we create a database containing 10k image embeddings of of the training dataset.

 Let us check the index performance using API calls.
-First we perform sanity check by passing training dataset image into the index.
+First, we perform a sanity check by passing the training dataset image into the index.

 ![plot](https://github.com/WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/blob/main/readme_images/index_sanity_check_original_image.png)

-Then passing this image into the index returns 4 images, where one results is the original one
+Then passing that image to the index returns 4 images, one of which is the original
 ![plot](https://github.com/WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/blob/main/readme_images/index_sanity_check.png)

 Now, we pass user generated image of computer monitor
 ![plot](https://github.com/WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/blob/main/readme_images/photo_2023-03-05_00-38-50.png)
 and get the following response
 ![plot](https://github.com/WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/blob/main/readme_images/userimage_response.png)
-remarcably, we got three images of a laptop with turned on display
+A noticeable feature, that we got three images of a laptop with turned on display
-## Api and Docker Deploy
-In order to make indexing avialable for client, we use fastapi instances.
-We developed two post methods allowing user to obtain image emdedings and list of the closest images in the dataset.
-The api is deployed in the Docker container at the EC2 server in Amazon Cloud.